-I am the Lower Key Stage 2 lead who can be found sharing my 22 years of experience in Poole class every day.
-I was born and raised on a South African farm and I still find England ridiculously cold!
+I am the Key Stage 2 lead who can be found sharing my 23 years of experience in Dorchester class every day.
+I was born and raised on a South African farm.
+Yes- “I had a farm in Africa!”
 Straight out of university, I moved to the UK for adventure and culture.
-After living in London for 8 fun filled years, traveling the world a few times, I discovered the glorious beaches of Dorset and settled down.
+After living in London for 8 fun-filled years, traveling the world a few times, I discovered the glorious beaches of Dorset and settled down.
 I have 2 fabulous children who keep me young and ensure that my knowledge of books stays current.
 Yes, I love reading!
 And all things to do with books!
 Especially children’s books!
-I would love you to come and share your favourite book with me when you see me about the school.
+I would love you to come and share your favourite book with me when you see me around the school.
 I love working with young people for so many reasons but my primary drive is for each child to be the best they can possibly be.
 I believe it is my job to help them find, nurture and develop their inner awesomeness!
 But above all- love reading!

 I currently work in Year 2 in Studland Class.
 I am now in my 6th year teaching at Bovington Academy and my 21st year of teaching, which has flown by!
 During my time at Bovington I have taught in all Year groups apart from Reception.
 I love finding different ways of delivering and teaching lessons, making sure they are fun and inspiring for all children.
 My Mum, Grandpa and Granny were all teachers so I followed in their footsteps.
 Apart from four years at University I have always lived in Dorset and can’t see myself living anywhere else.
 I love being near the sea and travelling abroad, but always look forward to coming home.
 I enjoy keeping fit by running and exercise classes.
 Spending time with friends and family, going out for food and drinks is one of my favourite past times and am always up for anything fun!